epoch/hipstarter/README.md

 clone into your own folder
 ```
-$ git clone
+$ git clone url new_folder_name
 ```

-cd into new foler and install dependencies
+cd into new folder and install dependencies
 ```
 $ npm install
 ```